dapplets/dapplet-docs/docs/shared-state.md

 })
 ```

-We want to create different states for every tweet.
-So the keys will be the tweets' IDs.
+We want to create different states for every post.
+So the keys will be the posts' IDs.

 ```typescript
 {